micropython/micropython/docs/drivers.rst

 This bundle contains non-Adafruit sponsored libraries, that are written and submitted by members of the community.

-- The Community bundles are available `on GitHub <https://github.com/adafruit/CircuitPython_Community_Bundle/releases>`_.
+- The Community bundles are available on GitHub: <https://github.com/adafruit/CircuitPython_Community_Bundle/releases>.

 - Documentation is not available on ReadTheDocs at this time.
 See each library for any included documentation.